Pests

 Plant stress reducing natural resistance

-Like most houseplant pests, scale insects preferentially establish on compromised plants.
-A Schefflera that is recovering from repotting stress, root rot, or inadequate light is more susceptible to scale population growth than a vigorously healthy specimen.
+Like most houseplant pests, scale preferentially establishes on a compromised plant.
+A Schefflera recovering from repotting stress, root rot, or too little light is measurably more susceptible to scale population growth than a vigorously healthy specimen putting out regular new leaf whorls.

 How to Fix It